US STOCKS-Bank stocks favored over tech as tax bill makes headway

 By Sruthi Shankar and Rama Venkat Raman

-Dec 4 (Reuters) - The S&P 500 and the Dow rose to record highs on Monday, led by gains in bank stocks, after Republican-led efforts to slash corporate tax rates cleared a major hurdle.
+Dec 4 (Reuters) - Wall Street indexes rose on Monday as Republican-led efforts to slash corporate tax rates cleared a major hurdle, with investors picking stocks that have lagged for much of the year including shares of financial and industrial companies.

-The Nasdaq, however, fell as investors looked away from best-performing technology sector to pick industrials, consumer discretionary and financial stocks.

 Bank of America rose as much as 3.9 percent to hit a near-decade high of $29.2, while Boeing shares hit an all-time high at $281.83, gaining 3.9 percent.